-Odetics is a collection of high technology companies and operating divisions, each with its own marketplace, customers and products.
-These operations share a common corporate overhead for support for facilities, human resources, benefits, accounting and finance, and some executive management services.
-We provide communications equipment and services for the television broadcast, video security, telecommunications and intelligent traffic systems markets.
+Odetics serves as an incubator of high technology companies, each with its own marketplace, customers and products.
+These operations share a common corporate overhead for support for facilities, human resources, benefits and certain accounting, finance and executive management services.
+We are pursuing our incubator business strategy to nurture and develop each of these operations with the ultimate goal of achieving a tax-free spin-off of each entity to our stockholders.

 We currently define our business segments as video products, telecom products and ITS.
-Our video products segment includes our Broadcast division and our Gyyr subsidiary.
-Our telecom products segment includes our Communications division and our Mariner Networks subsidiary.
-Our ITS segment consists of our Odetics ITS subsidiary.
+Our video products segment includes our Broadcast, Inc. subsidiary and our Gyyr, Inc. subsidiary.
+Our telecom products segment includes our Zyfer, Inc. subsidiary and our Mariner Networks, Inc. subsidiary.
+Our ITS segment consists of our Iteris, Inc. subsidiary.